cnabio/duffle/docs/100-CNAB.md

 - Invocation Image: The OCI image that contains the bootstrapping and installation logic for the bundle
 - Container: An OCI container
 - Image: An OCI container image
-- Manifest.json: The CNAB file that enumerates the images that are compositionally part of this application
+- Manifest.json: The CNAB file that enumerates the images that are compositionally part of this application, and enumerates which parameters can be overridden.
-- Parameters.json: The CNAB file that maps configurable params (incoming) to internal parameters (such as references in a template file)
-- `action`: The operation requested from the CNAB bundle (e.g. install, upgrade, uninstall)

 ## Container Registry and Bundle